titumozammel/human-energy-economics/README.md

 Connected Execution Potential
 ```

+The **Capability Gap** represents missing required capability.

-The Capability Connection Gap represents the portion of available capability that remains unrealized because distributed capabilities are not effectively connected.
+The **Capability Connection Gap** represents the portion of available capability that remains unrealized because distributed capabilities are not effectively connected.

 ---